About the Photographer

 "Jack" has been a lifetime naturalist and has turned his causal photography hobby into a lifetime passion and mission.
 Your visit to this site is most appreciated and he hopes you enjoy the experience :)

-The Nikon D810 was a revolutionary prototype when it first came out in 2014, and it had no peer back then.
-To give you an idea how good this camera was ‘then’, the D810 is still an industry benchmark today, having the broadest in Base ISO dynamic range (as of this writing, in 2016).
-Even 3 years after its release, the D810’s ability to pull out detail in the shadows is truly amazing.
-While it is getting a bit long in the tooth, the D810 will remain a strong performer for many years, and it is this camera to which I attach my wide-angle lenses for landscapes, portrait lenses, as well as my macro lenses for fine detail.
+The Nikon D810 was a revolutionary prototype when it first came out in 2014, at a time when it was peerless.
+What is remarkable about the D810 (in an era where today’s cameras quickly become yesterday’s news), is even today, 3 years after its release, the D810 is still a benchmark in its ability to pull out detail in the shadows.
+To quote DP Review: “… at ISO 64 the D810 has industry-leading noise performance.
+That means the cleanest, crispest images south of medium format, and dynamic range that matches even the Pentax 645Z.”
+While it is getting a bit long in the tooth, the Nikon D810 will remain a strong performer for many years, and it is this camera to which I attach my wide-angle lenses for landscapes, my portrait lenses, as well as my macro lenses for fine detail.

 See @ Nikon: Nikon D810